Berkeley Haas MBA Interview Questions 2024-25

 It’s not a member of the M7 group of US business schools, but UC Berkeley’s Haas School of Business beats M7 members on several rankings.

-It is ranked #7 worldwide (#4 in the US) in the FT, #8 in US News, #10 in Bloomberg, and #11 in QS for 2023, jumping several places up from 2022 to firmly take its place as a rising star in the MBA world.
+It is ranked #7 worldwide in US News, #13 in QS, #19 in the FT, and #10 (in the US) in Bloomberg for 2024.
 Haas’ location in Berkeley also gives it better access to Silicon Valley than most schools, except Stanford.

-Haas’ class size is a relatively small 250 or so students with an average of 5.8 years’ work experience (middle 80%: 3.4 to 9.0 years).
+Haas’ class size is a relatively small 244 students with an average of 5.8 years’ work experience (middle 80%: 3.4 to 9 years).
 In terms of diversity, 47% of the class are US minority students, and 13% are underrepresented minorities.
 Women comprise 41% of the class, 14% identify as LGBTQ+, and 7% are veterans.

 Haas’ median GMAT is 740 with an average of 733 and a middle 80% of 680-770.
 Its GRE median is 327 with an average of 324, split 161V, 163Q.